finbourne/lusid-sdk-python/sdk/docs/LegalEntitiesApi.md

 # **get_all_legal_entity_access_metadata**
 > Dict[str, List[AccessMetadataValue]] get_all_legal_entity_access_metadata(id_type_scope, id_type_code, code, effective_at=effective_at, as_at=as_at)

-[EARLY ACCESS] GetAllLegalEntityAccessMetadata: Get Access Metadata rules for a Legal Entity
+GetAllLegalEntityAccessMetadata: Get Access Metadata rules for a Legal Entity

 Pass the Scope and Code of the Legal Entity identifier along with the Legal Entity code parameter to retrieve the associated Access Metadata